alyssahondrade/Project1/README.md

 ### Limitations
 - The dataset is limited to recipes available on Food.com, over an 18-year period.
 The data was crawled and there have been no updates, meaning it is only current to a certain date.

+- The `tags` column is limited to those chosen by the contributors, it was curious that `dinner` was not a tag, but `dinner-party` was.

+- The WW Smart Points were not verified with other websites which report the scores.

 ### Conclusion
 The one recipe to rule them all:
+- Conditions:
+    - 5-star recipe
+    - Meal type: `Lunch`
+    - Cuisine: `Cajun`
+- Result: [Cajun Fried Chicken Strips](https://www.food.com/recipe/cajun-fried-chicken-strips-171545
+)

 ## Future Research
 - __Longitudinal: Nutritional Value and Recipe Rating Evolution__